-In order to be found guilty of Kidnapping , the prosecution must prove beyond reasonable doubt that:
+In order to be found guilty of Kidnapping, the prosecution must prove beyond a reasonable doubt that:

 Sex Crimes When an alleged victim is either under the age of 14 and the kidnapping is found to be done to commit a sex crime, the potential penalties dramatically increase if a person is found guilty of kidnapping.

-Ransom If a kidnapping is charged for the purpose of getting a ransom or money, the potential punishment could be life in prison without possibility of parole.
+Ransom If kidnapping is charged for the purpose of getting a ransom or money, the potential punishment could be life in prison without the possibility of parole.

 Carjacking If the kidnapping is charged for the purpose of committing a carjacking, serious punishment could occur if the person is convicted of such a crime.